model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 );
 ```

+This code might look familiar, as we applied a similar approach when verifying the unsafe multiplication method, `unchecked_mul`, as discussed in the [Handling Large Input Spaces](#3-handling-large-input-spaces) section.
 This macro generates harnesses that verify `widening_mul` over specified input intervals, ensuring that it operates safely across different ranges.
 By verifying these safe APIs, we validated that they uphold Rust's safety guarantees, even when internally relying on unsafe methods.

 ## Part 3: Verifying Float to Integer Conversion
 For the `to_int_unchecked` method, we specified preconditions to ensure the float is finite and within the target integer type's representable range: